- 01-Dec-2004: First release.

 buggy and will most likely not compile all the source code.
 Fixes for

-the most egregious problems were scheduled for the v5.2-2 release but
+the most egregious problems are scheduled for the v5.2-2 release.
+Regardless, I've

-statements but, strangely enough, only for defined operators not generic
+on END INTERFACE statements but, strangely enough, only for defined operators

 This page maintained by Paul van Delst